rossrobino/domco/CONTRIBUTING.md

 domco is open to contributions and is licensed under the MIT license.
 If you find a bug or have an idea feel free to create an issue to get feedback before going to the work of creating a PR.

+## dependencies

+domco currently has no dependencies other than Vite, please take this into consideration when contributing.

+## scope

+The scope of the project is to be a minimal wrapper to add server-side functionality to Vite.
+Some of the things that are outside the scope include adding a server framework, or a UI library into the core.

 ## clone

 - Clone the monorepo and run `npm i` to install dependencies.